anusreemswork-a11y/-Hotel-Booking-Demand-Analysis/README.md

 ---

 ###  Business Problem(s)
-Hotels often face unpredictable demand and high cancellation rates, leading to revenue loss and inefficient resource allocation.
-This dataset can help:
+Business Problems
+* Hotels face significant revenue loss due to booking cancellations.
+* Demand forecasting is difficult because of varying lead times and seasonal trends.
+* Customer segmentation is needed to design targeted marketing strategies.

+By analyzing this dataset, we can:

-- Predict cancellations to minimize losses.
+1. Predict cancellations to reduce losses.
-- Forecast demand for better planning.
+2. Forecast demand for better staffing and inventory planning.
-- Segment customers for targeted marketing.
+3. Identify customer segments for personalized offers.
 ---

 ###  ML Problem Framing